ravindulankesha/project-management-system/README.md

 4.open a terminal in the project root directory and enter php artisan key:generate

+5.create a new mysql DB named customer_projects and enter php artisan migrate in terminal

-5.Finally Enter this in terminal php artisan serve
+6.Finally Enter this in terminal php artisan serve